cdrv/RCLI/README.md

     Usage: Takes arguments of the form 'a=b', and outputs the variable name 'a' and the value 'b'.

-Note that it is (currently) a requirement that all arguments are passed as named arguments; this may change in the future, however, currently I a strict simplicity over complexity of other solutions.
+Note that it is (currently) a requirement that all arguments are passed as named arguments; this may change in the future, however, I prefer a strict simplicity over complexity of other solutions.